Table of Contents

 Next, place the morganite stone inside the GemLightbox Macro.

-Macro comes with three loose stone discs to match the size of your gemstone and give you the flexibility with background.
+Macro comes with three loose stone discs to match the size of your gemstone and give you flexibility with different backgrounds.
 The three colors are white, grey, and black.

 Since we used a grey background here, we placed the gemstone on top of the grey disc inside the Macro.